chiroptical/texcollab/README.md

    prevents you from committing, potentially huge, files you did not intend to!
    The aformentioned files should be placed in `.gitignore` or an extras directory!

+# Some More Advanced Settings for `.texcollab`

+This section exists because we don't have `sudo` access on our remote server.
+If the standard `.texcollab` template doesn't work you may consider these settings, or bug me!

+1. `TEXCOLLAB_REMOTE_RSYNC`: Allows you to use non-standard remote rsync
+2. `TEXCOLLAB_GROUP`: Allows you to change group ownership on remote